MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/coordinatesystems/coordinatesystems.md

 The *Advanced* tab of the `Info` module shows the world coordinates of the image.
 In this case, the origin of the voxel coordinate system is located at -186.993, -173.993, -249.993.

-In addition to that, you can see a scaling which has been done on the image.
+In addition to that, you can see a scaling that has been done on the image.
 The voxel sizes are shown in the diagonal values of the matrix as 3.985792, 3.985792, 3.985798.

 ![World coordinates of the loaded image](/images/tutorials/basicmechanics/ImageInfo_Advanced.png "World coordinates of the loaded image")

-You can change the scaling to 1 by adding a `Resample3D` module to the network, Set the voxel size to 1, 1, 1 and inspect the `Info` module.
+You can change the scaling to 1 by adding a `Resample3D` module to the network: set the voxel size to 1, 1, 1 and inspect the `Info` module.

 ![Resample3D](/images/tutorials/basicmechanics/Resample3D.png "Resample3D")